The Temptations: Further switch to Adult Contemporary: 1975–1980

 Bowen's first LP with The Temptations was January 1975's A Song for You, which included a cover of the titular Leon Russell tune (popularized with soul audiences by Donny Hathaway), along with the pop Top 40/R&B number-one hits "Happy People" (featuring the Commodores as the instrumentalists) and "Shakey Ground" (featuring instrumentation by Parliament-Funkadelic's Eddie Hazel along with Billy Bass Nelson).
 "Glasshouse", the group's final Top 40 Pop hit, was also included.
-Damon Harris was fired from the group during the recording of A Song for You, as his behavior and work ethic were deemed unprofessional, and his replacement was Washington, D.C. native Glenn Leonard, formerly of the Unifics.
+Damon Harris was fired from the group after making an impromptu speech onstage at the Apollo Theater, as his behavior and work ethic were deemed unprofessional, and his replacement was Washington, D.C. native Glenn Leonard, formerly of the Unifics.

 A number of producers, including Bowen, Brian Holland, James Anthony Carmichael, and even The Temptations themselves tried producing hits for the next three LPs, House Party (November 1975), Wings of Love (March 1976), and The Temptations Do the Temptations (August 1976).
 However, none of these recordings were as commercially successful as A Song for You, and none of their associated singles entered the Billboard charts.

 As time progressed, Bowen pushed Dennis Edwards further to the front of the group.
 This was evident on Wings of Love, where several tracks featured Edwards' vocal more prominently than the other Temptations backing vocals.
 Otis Williams felt that this was hurting the group, accused Motown of inattention, and cited this as the reason for the group's declining sales and popularity.
 After The Temptations Do the Temptations was recorded in 1976, Edwards was fired from the group, and with new lead Louis Price on board, they left Motown for Atlantic Records.
+During the Louis Price period, the group became honorary members of the Phi Beta Sigma fraternity.

 Success continued to elude the group at Atlantic, however.
 Their two releases on Atlantic – Hear to Tempt You (1977), and Bare Back (1978), along with their associated singles - had failed to perform any better at Atlantic than their last handful of singles had at Motown.
 As a result, in 1979, Atlantic released the group from its contract, and shortly afterwards, The Temptations met once again with Smokey Robinson and Berry Gordy, who re-signed the group to Motown in 1980.